KaranjotSV/RedditFlairDetector/Data/README.md

 - [PRAW-Data.csv](https://github.com/KaranjotSV/RedditFlairDetector/blob/master/Data/PRAW-Data.csv) contains 2656 examples of posts retrieved using Python Reddit API Wrapper — PRAW, the data contains 235 - 242 examples of each Flair.
-The method used to retrieve is `subreddit.search(f"flair:{flair}", limit = 300)`, the limit for each search is set to 300.
+The method used to retrieve is `subreddit.search(f"flair:{flair}", limit = 300)`, the limit for each search is set to 300 posts.
 An alternative method is `subreddit.search("flair", limit = 300)`, but it searches the `flair` in `post.title` instead of `post.link_flair_text`, this leads to retrieval of mislabelled data.

 - [PRAW-Preprocessed.csv](https://github.com/KaranjotSV/RedditFlairDetector/blob/master/Data/PRAW-Preprocessed.csv) is the preprocessed